funwithbrains/funwithbrains.github.io/_mafia/setups/messy-mafia.md

 > #### Mafioso
 >
-> You are a Mafioso!
-Your goal is to take over the Town.
+> Your goal is to take over the Town.
 The only way to do that is by killing everyone.
 Only way.
 It's Mafia tradition.
-Good luck!
+You are a Mafioso!

 ----